 Instant pot steamed potatoes are absolutely one of the best potato recipes!
-If you love seasoned potatoes, are a fan of the instant pot, or need a go-to healthy recipe for a weeknight meal or any occasion, you have to try the instant pot steamed potatoes!
-It's a WHOLE LOTTA YUM!
+If you love seasoned potatoes, a go-to healthy recipe for a weeknight meal or any occasion, you have to try steaming Yukon Gold or red potatoes in your pressure cooker.

 Steaming Potatoes in Instant Pot

 We have no problem skipping bready carbs in our house, but don't ever try to take away our potatoes!
 We've been on a huge kick lately of making a big batch of Instant Pot steamed potatoes and then keeping them in the fridge for the week to smash and pan-fry them or cubing the cold potatoes to turn into breakfast or dinner hash.

 Technically you can steam any sort of potato in a pressure cooker, but today we're focusing on our favorite small to medium-sized potatoes like red potatoes or Yukon gold.